pedrommcarrasco/Brooklyn/README.md

 ## Features ✅

 * Doesn't require internet connection
-* Provides an *all animations* screensaver
+* Select which animations you want to see
+* Loop each animation how many times you want
+* Make the animations' order random
 * Homebrew support

-### Upcoming ⌛

-* Provide a preferences menu to select which animations will be displayed
-* Custom clock

 ## Installation 📦